zorinalexey/cloud-casstle-http-router/docs/en/features/15_PLUGINS.md

 ---

-**Category:** Расширяемость
+**Category:** withandaboutwith
 **Number of methods:** 13
-**Complexity:** ⭐⭐⭐ Advanced уровень
+**Complexity:** ⭐⭐⭐ Advanced ataboutin

 ---

-## Описание
+## andwithand

-Система плагинов позволяет расширять функциональность роутера через события (hooks). Плагины могут выполняться до/после dispatch, при регистрации routeов и при исключениях.
+andwith andaboutin byinabout withand attoandabouttoaboutwith aboutat  withaboutand (hooks). and aboutat inbywith about/bywith dispatch, and andwithandand routeaboutin and and andwithtoand.

 ## PluginInterface